srid/ema/docs/tutorial/02-model.md

       Right v -> pure v
 ```

-The result of this that our site's index page will display the moods in the CSV file, along with the link to the individual day routes (`Route_Date`).
+The result is that our site's index page will display the moods in the CSV file, along with the link to the particular day routes (`Route_Date`).

-This is great so far, but we don't have [[hot-reload]].
+This is great so far---we can track how we feel in `moods.csv` and get an app-like "view" of it.
+But, we don't have [[hot-reload]].
 Changing `data/moods.csv` ought to update our site.
-This is what the final step our tutorial series will explain.
+The final step of our tutorial series will explain this.

 {.last}
-[Next]{.next}, [[03-dynamic|we will enable]] hot-reload on this mode.
+[Next]{.next}, [[03-dynamic|we will enable]] hot-reload on the mood model.